mxsjoberg/michaelsjoberg.com/public/posts/no-bs-computer-science-curriculum.md

 ### Foundation

 The Goal is to get familiar with data structures and theory of computation, some topics could be covered in recommended learning material for some programming languages.
-Recommended learning material: [Discrete Mathematics](https://www.amazon.com/Discrete-Mathematics-Gary-Chartrand/dp/1577667301).

 **Discrete Mathematics**